 Managing the transition to a carbon pricing regime will result in a change to the mix of generation in the NEM, and the likely eventual exit of high carbon emitting generation.
-Based on an assumption of medium economic growth, AEMO forecasts that changes to the generation mix, resulting from the Clean Energy Future Plan, will not take effect until at least 2015.
+In the near term AEMO notes that changes to the generation mix resulting from the Clean Energy Future Plan are not expected until at least 2015, based on a forecast of medium economic growth.
 Modelling commissioned by the Commonwealth Department of the Treasury indicates that in the longer term the generation mix is likely to change towards renewable generation, with gas-fired generation increasing and traditional coal-fired generation declining.
 Modelling indicates that renewable energy is expected to grow from 10 per cent of the generation mix today to 40 per cent by 2050.

 The Commission notes that the Australian Government is currently progressing a number of policies directed at managing the transition to a carbon pricing regime.
 In order to facilitate the eventual exit of high carbon emitting large-scale base load generation, the Australian Government has introduced a Contract for Closure Program.
-The program aims to minimise the risks associated with the impact that carbon pricing may have on high emitting large-scale base load generation.
+The program is directed minimising the risks associated with the impact that carbon pricing may have on high emitting large-scale base load generation.
 The program is seeking to negotiate the potential withdrawal of up to 2,000MW of high carbon emitting generation from the NEM.

 The Contract for Closure Program may create a degree of uncertainty in the market until the size and location of generation under consideration for withdrawal is known.
 This means that until the market has clear information regarding the size and location of the withdrawal of generation from the NEM, market participants may delay investment decisions.
-If there is a delay to investment decisions, there is a potential risk that deployment of additional generation capacity will not happen in sufficient time to meet increasing maximum demand, which risks not meeting the reliability standard.
+Where investment decisions are delayed there is a potential risk that additional generation capacity is not deployed in sufficient time to meet increasing maximum demand, and the reliability standard may not be achieved.